 The average life span before it needs to be replaced

 The range for dishwasher life spans is actually quite broad.
-Some low-end dishwashers will be lucky to last a half-decade, the average lifespan is around 9 or 10 years, and high-end models can last up to 12 or 13 years.
+Some low-end dishwashers will be lucky to last a half-decade, the average lifespan is around 9 years, and high-end models can last up to 12 or 13 years.
 And then there is the cream of the crop, the brand-new Cove dishwashers are said to be built to last over 20 years, though it will be 20 years before we know whether there’s any truth to that claim.

 That said, regular maintenance is literally the difference between needing a new pump after 6-12 months, or a dishwasher lasting over a decade without major issue.
 Dishwashers are super finnicky if mistreated, especially following the removal of phosphates from detergents early in this decade.
 For maintenance tips, check out our article on How to make your dishwasher clean better.
 The extra years your maintenance buys you will save a lot of money in the long run.

 As servicers, we know the reliability of a product isn’t just about expenses.
 Worrying about dishes piling up or your floors being damaged by a leak on top of unexpected expenses is a sure way to ruin a day.
 In other words, reliability has a value outside of money saved in terms of headaches avoided.

 There are other ways brands can make a product easier or harder to own: